 - You have a large windowless space to cool on a limited budget: If you’ve got a limited budget to play with and a large windowless space of 700 square feet or bigger to cool, you should know that high-BTU ventless units tend to be fairly expensive in order to effectively cool larger spaces.
 Combine that with the fact that even the best ventless portable models are far less energy efficient in general than conventional models and can increase your power bill considerably with regular use, and you might find a wall-installed traditional unit may be a more cost-effective and practical option if the more complication installation process isn’t an impediment.
 Another option to fit into a smaller budget is to create your own portable DIY air conditioner.

 - Your carbon footprint and energy efficiency are a primary concern: If you are looking for energy savings, ventless portable AC units are far less energy-efficient than conventional models, as a rule, meaning more energy consumption and a bigger carbon footprint if used regularly.
 Even a ventless model with high EER (Energy Efficiency Ratio) ratings and Energy Star certification will be less efficient than a conventional model with a lower EER and no Energy Star sticker.
-If you’re after energy-efficient AC units, you should also check out the best mini split of 2023.
+If you’re after energy-efficient AC units, you should also check out the best mini split.

 How Long Will a Ventless Portable Air Conditioner Last?